-Russia says West hampers aid to Syria, return of refugees
+Russia: West is obstructing aid to Syria, return of refugees

-MOSCOW (AP) — Russia has accused the West of trying to obstruct return of Syrian refugees to their country and blocking the U.N. assistance for reconstruction efforts.
+MOSCOW (AP) — Russia lashed out at Western countries on Monday, accusing them of blocking U.N. aid for Syria’s reconstruction and trying to prevent the return of refugees.

-Foreign Minister Sergey Lavrov said after talks on Monday with his Lebanese counterpart, Gibran Bassil, that the U.S. refusal to provide assistance for rebuilding Syria after more than seven years of fighting hampers refugee return.
+Foreign Minister Sergey Lavrov said after talks with his Lebanese counterpart, Gibran Bassil, that the U.S. refusal to provide assistance for rebuilding Syria after more than seven years of fighting would deter Syrians from returning to their homes.

-He also accused the West of pressuring the United Nations to ban U.N. organizations from helping reconstruction efforts in Syria pending political settlement, saying it violates U.N. principles.
+Russia has been the chief backer of Syrian President Bashar Assad, helping his forces to regain control over most of the country.
+Now Moscow is calling on Western countries, which backed the opposition, to help fund reconstruction efforts, saying it would reduce the flow of refugees and migrants to Western Europe.

-Bassil said that Lebanon fully supports Russian efforts to help Syrian refugees return.
+Speaking after the talks with Bassil, Lavrov bristled at the U.S. and its Western allies for making assistance to Syria contingent on a political transition process.
+He also accused the West of pressuring the United Nations to stay away from reconstruction efforts in Syria.

 Most Read Nation & World Stories